gautamjain1503/chat_with_multiple_file/README.md

 2. This project has a few Python packages as dependencies, you can install them in your virtual environment using `requirements.txt`.
 If you were to use other dependencies, then please add them to `requirements.txt`.
 3. We will be using [`conda`](https://docs.conda.io/projects/conda/en/stable/) package manager to create a virtual environment `chatbot` using `conda create -n chatbot python=3.10` and then `conda activate chatbot` to activate the environment.
 4. Then install the python packages using `pip install -r requirements.txt`

+This backend uses the approach

+1. **Data Ingestion**: Files containing unstructured text data are ingested using the `data_ingestion()` function.
+The UnstructuredFileLoader class loads documents from files.
+The RecursiveCharacterTextSplitter class splits documents into smaller text chunks to handle large documents effectively.
+2. **Embedding and Indexing**: Text chunks are embedded using OpenAI's language model via the OpenAIEmbeddings class.
+Pinecone, a vector similarity search service, is utilized to build an index for efficient retrieval.
+The Pinecone class is used to create a Pinecone index from the embedded text chunks.
+3. **Retrieval and Question Answering**: Queries are processed through the chatbot using the `chatbot()` function.
+The `retrieval_answer()` function retrieves answers to queries by leveraging the embedded text chunks indexed in Pinecone.
+Language Model:
+* Utilizes OpenAI's language model for understanding queries (via the ChatOpenAI class).
+* Retrieval QA System: Combines the language model and the Pinecone index to retrieve relevant answers to queries (via the RetrievalQA class).

 #### Running the backend server